labs4capella/python4capella/README.md

 You can validate the dialog by clicking the OK button.

+# Documentation

 You can refere to the plugin documentation for usage reference.
 The documentation is accessible by using the Help > Help contents menu from Capella, then on the right tree, you can select Python4Capella.
+To get started, you can have a look at the [writing script documentation](https://github.com/labs4capella/python4capella/blob/master/doc/org.eclipse.python4capella.doc/doc/user/general/Write.textile).

 # False errors in provided scripts